matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `isEarlier()` <a name="isEarlier"></a>

-Returns true if the current date is earlier than the given $date
+Returns true if the current date is earlier than the given `$date`.

 #### Signature